 Much attention has also been devoted by this progressive house to the manufacture of a full line of cordials, liquors, cremes, syrups, essences, fruit juices and other delicacies in demand in the up-to-date saloon and cafe of the period, so that, although primarily whiskey merchants, the F. Chevalier Co. have also succeeded in making their establishment a complete liquor house, where every liquor liable to be required by the dealer may be found in stock, representative of the finest types and at rates equal to those of even any house making a specialty of such articles.

-Support: Majority of bottle images courtesy of Jeff Wichmann and American Bottle Auctions
+Support Images: The majority of bottle images are courtesy of Jeff Wichmann and American Bottle Auctions

 Join the FOHBC: The Virtual Museum is a project of the Federation of Historical Bottle Collectors (FOHBC).
 To become a member.